shoxa0707/VGG-architectures/README.md

 ## <span style="color:orange">VGG19</span>

-VGG19 is a variant of the VGG model which in short consists of 19 layers (16 convolution layers, 3 Fully connected layer, 5 MaxPool<br>
+VGG19 is a variant of the VGG model which in short consists of 19 layers (16 convolution layers, 3 Fully connected layer,<br>
-layers and 1 SoftMax layer).
+5 MaxPool layers and 1 SoftMax layer).
 There are other variants of VGG like VGG11, VGG16 and others.
 VGG19 has 19.6 billion FLOPs.

 <a><img src="images/vgg19.png"/></a>